jtrajano33/private_policy_flip_flash/README.md

-# **Flipflash: JLPT N4 Flashcards**
+# **Saikou: JLPT N5 N4 Flashcards**

-Welcome to Flipflash: JLPT N4 Flashcards app for Android!
+Welcome to Saikou: JLPT N5 N4 Flashcards app for Android!

 This is an Android app developed by Justin Trajano that focuses on helping users on their Japanese studies in learning/memorizing Kanji.
 The app is available on Google Play at https://play.google.com/store/apps/details?id=com.trojan.flipflash.